Webmaxsk/silverstripe-vagrant/README.md

 add .vagrant folder to public/.gitignore
 - you should commit vagrant dir, but not local vagrant setup (in public/vagrant/.vagrant)
-- you can customize vagrant for each project individually - if it is in reposirory, every team member is sharing same vagrant setup
+- you can customize vagrant for each project individually - if it is in repository, every team member is sharing same vagrant setup

-OPTIONAL: install quick vagrant execution script Global script allowing execution of commands in vagrant guest from host
+OPTIONAL: install quick vagrant execution script

+Global script allowing execution of commands in vagrant guest from host
 ```bash
 cp -f public/vagrant/vrun /usr/local/bin/vrun
 ```
 (you must be in public or public/vagrant folder)

 Example:
 ```bash
 vrun top